-In the NLRI, the IP address of the next-hop device is replaced with the device's own IP address.
+In the NLRI, the IP address of the next hop is replaced with the device's own IP address.

-Leaves the IP address of the next-hop device in the NLRI unchanged.
+Always exchanges the IP address of the next hop in the NLRI with its own IP address, even if the device is configured as a route reflector.